Morgan Stanley Complex Manager in Dallas Jumps to RayJay Firm

 A former Morgan Stanley complex manager in Dallas has left to join Steward Partners, a fast-growing registered investment advisor affiliated with Raymond James.

-Chris Barton, who had been with Morgan Stanley and predecessor Smith Barney for 22 years, said he has joined Steward as a divisional president overseeing its efforts to expand in Texas and to build an office in Florida.
+Chris Barton, who had been with Morgan Stanley and predecessor Smith Barney for 22 years, said he has joined Steward as a divisional president overseeing its efforts to expand in Texas and grow its office in Clearwater, Florida.
 He said he does not have specific recruiting goals.

 “There’s a massive opportunity in Texas,” said Steward’s chief executive, James Gold, who worked with Barton more than 15 years ago in Boston when they were assistant managers at Smith Barney.
 “What’s important to us is to have a person who is local and has spent time there.”